 The organization has also expanded its offerings over time by continuing to provide educational resources to the community as well as developing several public events held throughout the year.
 Docent training started in 1982, while the Educational Outreach programs began in 1986.
 The following year saw the first annual Luminaria celebration, with the SAWARA Xeriscape/Solar demonstration garden opening in 1988.
 The1990’s were a period of rapid growth for the Gardens, evidenced by the additions of an outdoor amphitheater, compost demonstration area, Butterfly Garden and several multicultural exhibits.
 A new educational building was constructed in 2000 and the popular Butterfly Magic exhibit began in 2004.

 In recent years, Tucson Botanical Gardens has increased its commitment to bringing nationally recognized exhibits to Tucson.
-Beginning in 2015 with the traveling exhibit, Nature Connects, and continuing with hosting the New York Botanical Gardens blockbuster show, Frida Kahlo: Art, Garden, Life, these exhibitions have brought an increased number of visitors, membership and volunteer participation.
+Beginning in 2015 with the traveling exhibit, Nature Connects, and continuing with hosting the New York Botanical Gardens blockbuster show, Frida Kahlo: Art, Garden, Life, the Gardens have seen an increased number of visitors, membership and volunteer participation.
 In September of 2015 the Gardens completed its Welcome Center, a stunning addition that reflects the historical, territorial style of central Tucson.
 Designed by local Architects Rory McCarthy and Paul Weiner of DesignBuild Collaborative, the building brings new gallery and meeting space as well as an expanded Gardens Gift Shop, shifting the heart of the visitor experience to the center of the property.
 To better serve our virtual visitors, a new website was designed and launched in 2015.
 Providing a streamlined experience, the site is a hub for information about exhibits, events and the many ways to participate in and contribute to the Gardens.